MARIN SOCIETY OF ARTISTS

 About The Artist

 I am a clay artist.
 I love the tactile sensibility of the medium, the feel and its’ malleability.
 Clay speaks to me, it works me – not the other way around.
 I follow what it wants and create sculptures listening carefully and surrendering to being guided by the earth material.
 As I work, a narrative develops which pulls from my subconscious and life experiences.
-My work unfolds and sculptures take on a life of their own as I am creating them.
+My work unfolds and sculptures take on a life of their own during their creation.

 Ceramics, Pottery, Sculpture